cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/README.md

 The SQI values are also saved as annotations files both for ECG and PPG/ABP

-For ECG the SQI values are saved as a number from 0 to 100 in a file with extansion:
+For ECG the SQI values are saved as a number from 0 to 100 in a file with extension:

     *.sqijw : comparison of jqrs wrt wqrs detection *.sqijs : comparison of jqrs wrt sqrs detection